 The program faculty may include more than the physician faculty members, such as other physicians and non-physicians who teach and evaluate the program's fellows.
 There may be additional members of the Clinical Competency Committee.

-V.A.3.b) The Clinical Competency Committee must:
+The Clinical Competency Committee must: